Azure/azure-functions-dotnet-worker-preview/README.md

 * `Function2` - A Queue trigger with a Blob input.
 * `Function3` - An HTTP trigger with a Queue output.
 * `Function4` - A simple HTTP trigger.
-* `Function5` - An HTTP triggered function that demonstrates dependency instruction.
+* `Function5` - An HTTP triggered function that demonstrates dependency injection.

 ### Run the sample locally